firavoyage/blogging/one ui.md

   - more options <!-- enable via nav star on good lock, would be redirected here -->
     - gesture hint `off`
     - switch apps when hint hidden `on`
+    - gesture sensitivity `low` <!-- or gboard swipe input might cause back action. i do not use a phone case at the end of the day. -->
 - touch sensitivity `on` <!-- more compatible w gloves -->

 ## wallpaper and style